Before you apply

 Think about funding.

 See what funding options are available to you.
 The Graduate College has compiled a wide range of great information about funding opportunities and financial resources on their website.
 Your intended program's website may also provide a list of funding opportunities specific to the program.
+Here are a few:

-Applying for Admission & Submitting Requirements
+Applying & Submitting Requirements - Spring & Summer 2018

-Ready to apply?
+Ready to apply for Spring 2018 or Summer 2018?
 Complete these steps.

 Some programs have special application procedures or supplemental applications.